Online Learning with Bounded Recall: Simulations

-We conduct some experiments to assess the performance of the history-restricted algorithms we introduce in some simple settings.
-In particular, we consider Algorithms~\ref{alg:restart_NR}, ~\ref{alg:avg_restart_NR}, ~\ref{alg:avg_restart_full}, and an $M$-history-restricted mean-based algorithm, all applied to the Multiplicative Weights Update algorithm with fixed learning rate $\eta = 1/2$.
-We also compare to classic Multiplicative Weights algorithm, which is known to have favorable performance compared to Multiplicative Weights in various non-worst-case settings (though it has linear regret in general) \citep{de2014follow}.
-We assess performance on periodic drifting rewards (see the appendix for full details), as well as an adversarial setting for the mean-based history-restricted algorithm.
-The drifting rewards are parameterized by how slowly their rewards change -- we expect history-restricted algorithms to outperform full-horizon approaches in some cases since when the reward function for the arms changes quickly, it is more advantageous to only use more recent memory.
-We evaluate the algorithms by the total regret measure.
+We conduct some experiments to assess the performance of the bounded-recall learning algorithms we introduce in some simple settings.
+In particular, we consider Algorithms~\ref{alg:restart_NR} (\textsc{PeriodicRestart}), ~\ref{alg:avg_restart_NR} (\textsc{AverageRestart}), ~\ref{alg:avg_restart_full} (\textsc{AverageRestartFullHorizon}), and an $M$-bounded-recall mean-based algorithm, all based off of the Multiplicative Weights Update algorithm with fixed learning rate $\eta = 1/2$.
+We also simulate the classic full-horizon Multiplicative Weights algorithm with the same parameters.